koyeb/koyeb-cli/docs/reference.md

       --archive-docker-dockerfile string         Dockerfile path
       --archive-docker-entrypoint strings        Docker entrypoint
       --archive-docker-target string             Docker target
+      --archive-ignore-dir strings               Set directories to ignore when building the archive.
+                                                 To ignore multiple directories, use the flag multiple times.
+                                                 To include all directories, set the flag to an empty string. (default [.git,node_modules,vendor])
       --autoscaling-average-cpu int              Target CPU usage (in %) to trigger a scaling event.
 Set to 0 to disable CPU autoscaling.
       --autoscaling-average-mem int              Target memory usage (in %) to trigger a scaling event.
 Set to 0 to disable memory autoscaling.
       --autoscaling-concurrent-requests int      Target concurrent requests to trigger a scaling event.
 Set to 0 to disable concurrent requests autoscaling.